-We at Garrisonville Dental are committed to protecting our patient’s dental health.
+We at Garrisonville Dental and our local dentists in stafford, va are committed to protecting our patient’s dental health.
 We worked hard in detecting potential oral disease that might aggravate into a more serious condition affecting the person’s overall health.
 We are concerned about the oral health of our patients that we want to take over in detecting possible symptoms of oral cancer through our Oral Cancer Screening procedure.

 In the year 2010, Michael Douglas first experienced a sore throat which caused him to seek out medical attention.
 Later on, he was diagnosed with a stage IV squamous cell carcinoma cancer that was first discovered as a tumor on his tongue.
 It made him opt for chemotherapy treatment.
 After battling with oral cancer, Michael Douglas is now cancer-free.
 However, he continues to monitor his condition by having regular check-ups.
 This experience had made Douglas spread oral cancer awareness and prevention to the people in the United States.
 Thousands of people in the US were affected by oral cancer way back in 2016 and continues to progress up to the present.
 Commonly, oral cancer is caused by smoking tobacco and drinking alcohol, and the other is through Human Papillomavirus; however, new data show the rapid growth of young people, mostly non-smokers, are also affected by the disease.

 What causes Oral Cancer?